pulumi/docs/pulumi-hugo/themes/default/content/blog/introducing-azure-native-v2/index.md

 At Pulumi, we understand the importance of keeping up with the ever-evolving cloud landscape.
 The Pulumi Azure Native Provider 2.0 represents our commitment to providing you with the best tools to harness the full power of Microsoft Azure while providing you with same-day access to the entire [Azure API surface](https://docs.microsoft.com/en-us/rest/api/azure/).
 Let's dive into some of the key enhancements in this release:

-## Reduced SDK Size for Faster Deployments
+## Reduced SDK Size for Faster Development

 We've listened to your feedback and have made significant optimizations to the Azure Native Provider SDKs.
-With careful fine-tuning and restructuring, we have achieved a remarkable decrease in SDK size of up to 60% <!-- TODO: Get latest size updates on alpha.3 once released -->.
-This improvement translates into faster deployment times, reduced resource consumption, and an overall smoother experience when working with the provider.
+With careful fine-tuning and restructuring, we have achieved a remarkable decrease in size over 50% in SDKs with multi-versioned modules.
+This improvement translates into faster development times, reduced resource consumption, and an overall smoother experience when working with the provider.

 So, how did we accomplish this?
-For starters, we've removed all deprecated ARM API resources <!-- TODO: Link to list of deprecated resources --> up to the 2.0 release date.
-The bigger impact was made by identifying and removing all forward-compatible resource versions.
-That is to say we've exluded any redundant versions and kept the latest version until breaking changes.
-Where that version is not the current latest and new default, the explicit versions are still available.
+For starters, we've removed all deprecated Azure API modules up to the 2.0 release date.
+The bigger impact was made by identifying and removing all forward-compatible module versions.
+That is to say we've excluded any redundant versions and kept only the versions that introduce breaking changes.
+Where these versions are not the current latest and new default, they remain available as explicit versions.

+You may be wondering about the significance between explicit and default versions.
+Well, when Azure releases new features they often create a new version of a service.
+These versions are named using dates such as "2021-01-02" or "2022-05-08-preview".
+There's many versions of each module in the SDK, so we pick a version of each module for the top-level default.
+To learn more about module versions, visit the [Azure Native Version Guide](https://www.pulumi.com/registry/packages/azure-native/version-guide/).

 ![version_squeeze_diagram](./azurev2-diagrams.png)

-## Refreshed Default Resource Versions
+## Refreshed Default Module Versions

-In the latest release, we have refreshed the default resource versions to align with the latest ARM API versions from Microsoft.
-With our continued committment to same-day access to Azure API surface, you always have access to the most up-to-date features and capabilities offered by Azure resources.
-By leveraging the latest resource versions, you can take advantage of the latest and most desired features directly from Azure while building your infrastructure with Pulumi.
+In the latest release, we have refreshed the default module versions to align with the latest ARM API versions from Microsoft.
+With our continued commitment to same-day access to Azure API surface, you always have access to the most up-to-date features and capabilities offered by Azure modules.
+By leveraging the latest module versions, you can take advantage of the latest and most desired features directly from Azure while building your infrastructure with Pulumi.

 If you would like to upgrade to 2.0, but continue using the same ARM API version that was used in your 1.0, you can do that by specifying the compatible explicit version available in the 2.0 provider.
 Shown below are examples of how that change might look.